hemantaph/ler/docs/autoapi/ler/gw_source_population/cbc_source_redshift_distribution/index.rst

    .. py:method:: pdf_z(zs, param=None)

       Function to compute the pdf p(z).
-The output is in source frame and is normalized.
+The output is in detector frame and is normalized.

       :Parameters: